Want to know what Steve Jobs thought was the ultimate key to achieving success?

 “A human mind is a wandering mind, and a wandering mind is an unhappy mind.
 The ability to think about what is not happening is a cognitive achievement that comes at an emotional cost.” – Killingsworth and Gilbert, Psychologists of Harvard University

 A wandering mind makes it harder for you to focus and deal with issues effectively.
-It will also prevent you from completing important tasks by focusing on a task unrelated to the important ones, and falling asleep.
+It will also prevent you from completing important tasks by focusing on tasks unrelated to the important ones and falling asleep.
 Other common names of mind wandering are daydreaming flights of fancy or fantasy.

 What Causes a Wandering Mind?

 While the exact cause of mind wandering hasn’t been understood, research studies in laboratory settings have shown that there is a network of neurons that have been linked to mind wandering.
 This network interacts with some regions of the cortex which deal with behavior and emotions.

 This network is usually active when a person is at rest or working on tasks that don’t require you to pay attention.
 Changes in this network’s default mode have been linked to changes in brain activity and a wide range of mental diseases such as schizophrenia, Alzheimer’s disease, depression, bipolar disorder, and post-traumatic stress disorder.

 Is It Bad to Have a Wandering Mind?

 Having a wandering mind harms your productivity and performance in different ways.
 Plus, it affects your quality of life.
 Here are a few reasons compiled by cognitive science that suggest that mind-wandering is bad for you:

 - Lack of awareness: When you are preoccupied with your thoughts, it’s difficult to be aware of your environment.
 This usually leads to accidents like banging on people or objects, falling, and ignoring traffic signs.
 Lack of awareness is one of the leading causes of accidents on most roads.